Test Driving Docker Function as a Service (FaaS)

 "FaaS is a category of cloud computing services that provides a platform allowing customers to develop, run, and manage application functionalities without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app"

-In other words, FaaS makes it dead simple to deploy a highly scalable and cost-efficient application with just a few lines of code without having to worry about the infrastructure or development boilerplates.
-But making a FaaS dead simple to use with good integration is where the magic is.
+In other words, FaaS makes it dead simple to deploy a highly scalable and cost-efficient application.
+With just a few lines of code no need to worry about infrastructure or development boilerplates.
+Making a FaaS simple to use with good integrations is where the magic is.

 Tell me about Docker FaaS